tinykit-ai/gen/README.md

 gen -m "find all TODO comments in JavaScript files" gen -m "count lines of code by file type"
 ```

-## Safety Warning

-This tool is **intentionally dangerous**:

-- ❌ No confirmation prompts
-- ❌ No command explanation
-- ❌ No undo functionality
-- ✅ Commands are ready to execute immediately

-**Perfect for**: Senior developers, sysadmins, power users who value speed

-**Terrible for**: Junior developers, learning environments, production servers

 ## How it Works